Building Community for Conservation

 Cows and Cattails

-Come learn about wetlands and working lands at one of the Land Trust properties.
+Come learn about wetlands and working lands at one of the Land Trust properties, Freshwater Farms Reserve.
 We will explore all of the amazing critters that live in a wetland as well as the specially adapted plants they depend on.
 What do cows have to do with a wetland anyway?
 We will also discuss the relationship between working lands and the beautiful natural landscapes that make Humboldt County so unique.

-The Farm to School Education Program of Humboldt County has been active since 2002, and is currently run through the local field office of the Community Alliance with Family Farmers (CAFF).
-The Northcoast Regional Land Trust is proud to be a partner of Farm to School in Humboldt County.
+The Know Your Farmer Education Program of Humboldt County has been active since 2002, and is currently run through the North Coast Growers' Association.
+The Northcoast Regional Land Trust is proud to be a partner of Know Your Farmer in Humboldt County.
 The program aims to revitalize agricultural, environmental, and nutrition education through engaging, hands-on activities that excite Humboldt County students about food and farming.
-Erin Derden-Little, the Farm to School education coordinator, works primarily with K-5th graders and has reached students from over 20 schools in the county.
+We work primarily with K-5th graders and have reached students from over 20 schools in the county.

 Marsh Biological Monitoring